Aaron-Pierce/SimplexMethodVisualization/README.md

 bases, when in reality it actually records the three linearly independent constraints that intersect at that point.
-If I had better linear algebra tools, I could implement that faithfully, but all I can work with easily are 3 or 4 vectors, and 4x4 matricies.
+If I had better linear algebra tools, I could implement that faithfully, but all unity gives me are 3 or 4 vectors, and 4x4 matricies.